Beam-like topologically interlocked structures with hierarchical interlocking: Numerical Setup

 \subsection{Examined Configuration}

 To investigate the influence of surface morphology on the mechanical response of TIS, we focus on a centrally loaded beam-like structure with span length $L = 50~\textrm{mm}$, made of five blocks with height $h = 10~\textrm{mm}$ and length $l = 10~\textrm{mm}$ (see \autoref{fig:timblocks}).
-On top of the planar surfaces defined by $\theta = 5^o$, which were used by~\citep{Koureas2022} for obtaining the theoretical upper-bound, we apply a hierarchical surface morphology.
+The central loading configuration was chosen because it constitutes the most critically loaded scenario.
+On top of the planar surfaces defined by $\theta = 5^o$, which were used by~\cite{Koureas2022} for obtaining the theoretical upper limit, we apply a hierarchical surface morphology.
 To generate surface morphology, we superimposed, a sinusoidal function defined by wavelength $\lambda$ and amplitude $\mathcal{A}$ on top of the inclined angle $\theta$.

 The surface hierarchy of these beam-like TIS is modeled using a rotational (by angle $\theta$) transformation of a sinusoidal curve about the local midpoint $\mathcal{P}$ of the interface (see \autoref{fig:timblocks}) as